 AFAB/AMAB: A term meaning “assigned female at birth” or “assigned male at birth,” which some people use to describe themselves based on their assigned sex, which they may or may not agree with.
 The use of this term is personal and not all trans people will use it to identify themselves.

-HRT: “Hormone replacement therapy,” a process that some trans people go through where hormones are prescribed to change their physical appearance.
+HRT: “Hormone replacement therapy,” a process that some trans people go through where hormones are prescribed to change their physical appearance and/or voice.
 HRT has a number of effects on people that might differ based on the person’s body and progress in their transition.
 Not all trans people choose to go through HRT.